mongodb/docs/source/server-status.rst

    The ``dur.earlyCommits`` value reflects the number of time a commit was requested before the scheduled time.
-Use this value to ensure that your journal commit interval is not too long.
+Use this value to ensure that your journal commit interval is not too long for your deployment

 timeMS
 ~~~~~~